Steven B. Frank

 His short stories and plays have appeared in Weekly Reader's READ and WRITING FOR TEENS magazines.

-"Mr. Frank" is also a longtime beloved English teacher at Le Lyçée Français de Los Angeles, where his students deliberately misbehave because he punishes them with fun writing topics.
+"Mr. Frank" is also a longtime English teacher at Le Lyçée Français de Los Angeles, where his students deliberately misbehave because he likes to punish them with fun writing topics.

 Steven lives in Laurel Canyon, California.